 2) In setting compliance deadlines in the TMDL for achieving interim and final targets and WLAs and LAs in the TMDL, consideration will be given to what is reasonable, feasible, and practicable, considering all data and information currently available and that may become available in the future through Task Force special studies and other means.

 3) In setting compliance deadlines in the TMDL for achieving interim and final targets, WLAs and LAS, consideration will be given to the ability of permittees to reasonably comply with the interim and final targets and WLAs and LAs.
+Considerations of reasonableness include technical and economic feasibility.

 4) The appropriate length of time to be identified in the TMDL Implementation section for meeting milestones and for conducting Task Force special studies.